spurreiter/oidc-connector/README.md

   /**
    * adds listener to eventName
    */
-  on (eventName: eventName, listener: Function) : void;
+  on (eventName: eventName, listener: Function) : this;
   /**
    * removes listener to eventName
    */
-  off (eventName: eventName, listener: Function) : void;
+  off (eventName: eventName, listener: Function) : this;
   /**
    * return all available tokens and its parsed payload */